xwt909090/VLP-RVOS/README.md

 ## Introduction

-We introduce a framework named VLP-RVOS which harnesses VLP models for RVOS through temporal-aware adaptation.
-We first propose a temporal-aware prompt-tuning method, which not only adapts pretrained representations for pixellevel prediction but also empowers the vision encoder to model temporal contexts.
+We introduce a framework named VLP-RVOS which harnesses VLP models for RVOS through temporal-aware adaptation.
+We first propose a temporal-aware prompt-tuning method, which not only adapts pretrained representations for pixel level prediction but also empowers the vision encoder to model temporal contexts.
 We further customize a cube-frame attention mechanism for robust spatial-temporal reasoning.
 Besides, we propose to perform multi-stage VL relation modeling while and after feature extraction for comprehensive VL understanding.
 Extensive experiments demonstrate that our method performs favorably against state-of-the-art algorithms and exhibits strong generalization abilities.

 # Installation